-If registration rights that we have previously granted are exercised, then the price of our securities may be negatively affected.
+If registration rights that we have previously granted are exercised or shares under our shelf registration statement are issued, then the price of our securities may be negatively affected.

-We have granted registration rights to Lilly and Symphony GenIsis Holdings LLC, which cover approximately 6.75 million shares of our common stock, which we issued to Lilly upon the conversion of outstanding convertible securities or are issuable upon the exercise of warrants we issued to Symphony GenIsis Holdings.
-We also registered for resale 12,000,000 shares of our common stock and 2,999,998 shares of our common stock issuable upon the exercise of warrants, which we issued as part of our August 2005 private placement.
+We have granted registration rights to Lilly and Symphony GenIsis Holdings LLC, which cover approximately 6.75 million shares of our common stock, which we issued to Lilly upon the conversion of outstanding convertible securities or are issuable upon the exercise of the warrant we issued to Symphony GenIsis Holdings.
+We also registered for resale 12,000,000 shares of our common stock and 2,999,998 shares of our common stock issuable upon the exercise of the warrant, which we issued as part of our August 2005 private placement.
 In addition, on December 22, 2005, we filed a Form S-3 shelf registration statement with the SEC to register up to \$200,000,000 worth of our common stock for possible issuance.
 The addition of these shares into the market may have an adverse effect on the price of our securities.